Alathra/BoltUX/docs/README.md

 Grants the user the ability to open and use the BoltUX GUI for any protection, regardless of whether the user is the protection owner.
 It also grants access to the **/boltux getlock** command.
 * ``boltux.lock``
 Grants the user the ability to use the custom lock items to lock protections, if the feature is enabled.
+* ``boltux.craft``
+Grants the user the ability to craft locks using the default crafting recipe.
 ---

 ## Commands